-State-Operating Agency
+State-Operating Agency Frequency of Verification:

 The contractor must be a Life Skills Coach with current and valid certification.
 The State clarifies that this service provider must be a Life Skills Coach with current and valid certification and a minimum of one (1) year experience working with individuals who experience a developmental or intellectual disability.